 On the morning of February 14, 2001, 21-year-old Terra was on her way to class at the University of Washington, driving her 1983 Jeep on Brooklyn Avenue in the University District at approximately 30 mph when another driver then pulled out in front of her without yielding the right of way, resulting in a T-bone collision.

 Terra’s vehicle struck the passenger side of the defendant’s vehicle.
 The 80-year-old defendant claimed that he stopped before entering into the intersection, but that he could not see very far due to the sunshine.
-Terra’s vehicle sustained $4,000 in damage and the defendant’s vehicle was totalled.
+Terra’s vehicle sustained $4,000 in damage and the defendant’s vehicle was totaled.

 The collision threw Terra's head against the driver side door window.
 Her body was launched forward then bounced back upon impact.
 The person who hit her was not injured.
 The police arrived on the scene and cited the defendant for not yielding the right of way.